 French Egyptology History Guide: Egypt Through Their Eyes

 Napoleon brought 167 scientists to Egypt in 1798.
-They produced a 23-volume work that invented modern Egyptology.
-France still runs excavations at 30 Egyptian sites today.
+They produced the Description de l'Égypte, 23 volumes that invented modern Egyptology.
+The sites they mapped are still arguing with their conclusions.

 Quick Facts